 Celebrate a Doctor Seuss Birthday this year with this fun snack that is easy to do that includes a FREE printable to use too.
 Treats for classroom and home.

-Doctor Seuss Birthday is on March 2nd and it is Fun to celebrate at school and at home.
-Here is a fun and yummy treat to do on that day, couple it with the Green eggs and ham book and it is even more fun!!
-Here are a few snacks and treats you can create for a Dr. Seuss Birthday theme or just to celebrate Doctor Seuss on his birthday!
+Doctor Seuss Birthday is on March 2nd.
+It is Fun to celebrate at school and at home.
+Here is a fun and yummy treat to do on that day.
+Couple it with the Green eggs and ham book and it is even more fun!!
+Here are a few snacks and treats you can create for a Dr. Seuss Birthday theme.
+Or just to celebrate Doctor Seuss on his birthday!
 Here are the instructions and recipes.

 - These Dr. Seuss cupcakes are fun and pretty easy to make, they’re just one item on our Dr Seuss party food post!